Cortopassi Family Foundation

 • Priority on Education and Environment: The foundation's largest commitments have been to educational institutions and environmental conservation, particularly Delta wetlands

-• Sustained Giving Pattern: With 84 grants averaging ~$11,000 annually, the foundation makes numerous smaller grants rather than a few large ones
+• Sustained Giving Pattern: With 84 grants distributed in 2023, the foundation makes numerous grants to aligned organisations

-• Values-Driven: The foundation's motto "Responsible Philanthropy" and Dino Cortopassi's personal philosophy guide grantmaking toward disciplined, community-focused support
+• Values-Driven: The foundation's motto "Responsible Philanthropy" and Dino Cortopassi's personal philosophy guide grantmaking towards disciplined, community-focused support

-• Alternative Path: For organizations interested in wetlands/Delta conservation, consider connecting with the related Wetlands Preservation Foundation, which was created and funded by the Cortopassi Family Foundation
+• Alternative Path: For organisations interested in wetlands/Delta conservation, consider connecting with the related Wetlands Preservation Foundation, which was created and funded by the Cortopassi Family Foundation

 References